jchobanian/jchobanian/README.md

 - 📫 How to reach me at: www.linkedin.com/in/blake-chobanian

-- 🧠 fun fact: I spent 7 years teaching math, physics, and engineering at the highschool level in the San Francisco Bay Area
+- 🧠 fun fact: I spent 7 years teaching math, physics, and engineering at a title 1 highschool in the San Francisco Bay Area

 <!---
 jchobanian/jchobanian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.